 A legacy left to SIFT in 2005 enabled us to build a health clinic in the village of El Corozal, providing much-needed healthcare to remote communities on the island of Ometepe.
-Since it opened the clinic has enabled hundreds of patients to see the doctor for an affordable fee and receive any medicines they need for free.
+Since it opened the clinic has enabled thousands of patients to see the doctor for an affordable fee and receive any medicines they need for free.
 Through our programme of community health education patients and local school children have also learnt how to live healthier lives.

 What your legacy could achieve

 - £10,000 could provide 100 families with healthier, smoke free cookers.

 - £25,000 could provide 50 families with safe and hygienic latrines.

 - £50,000 could provide patients at our health clinics with free medicines for 4 years.